nelson-lang/nelson-gitbook/markdown/en/interpreter/keyboard.md

 ## Description

 <p>
-            <b>keyboard</b> stops script execution and enter in debug mode. prompt is modified and displays debug level.</p>
+            keyboard stops script execution and enter in debug mode. prompt is modified and displays debug level.</p>

 ## Example